AI-Trained People Counting Systems

 Retail Sensing systems not only measure footfall and count people, but manage queues, display occupancy, track shoppers around stores, show heat maps of most visited areas, record dwell times, log passenger numbers and count staff separately.
 Our video analytics uses artificial intelligence for maximum accuracy.

 How does it work?

-Our software algorithms use artificial intelligence to analyse live footage from either normal CCTV or IP cameras.
+Our software algorithms use artificial intelligence to analyse live footage from normal CCTV cameras.
 They detect and record how many people pass through the previously-defined counting zones.
 Counts can be securely uploaded to the cloud for live reporting via web browser or smart phone app.

 Live reporting over the internet.
 Reports are also exported to, for example, Excel, PDF and MySql.